MobleyMD is recognized internationally as one of the top Facial Plastic Surgery practices in the US.

 SEE WHY PATIENTS FLY FROM ALL OVER THE US TO EXPERIENCE DR. MOBLEY AND HIS TEAM’S EXPERTISE IN FACIAL PLASTIC SURGERY.

 Dr. Mobley is proud to lead the way in establishing Utah as a major destination hub for Facial Plastic Surgery.
 Whether you’re from out of state or out of country, our Patient Care Team is dedicated to making your experience with us as simple, efficient and discreet as possible.

 Nasal Septum Perforation Definition

-A septal perforation is a hole in the septum, which is the vertical structure that divides the nose into left and right.
-The septum is made up of bone and cartilage and is covered on each side by the mucous membranes.
+A septal perforation is a hole in the nasal septum.
+The septum is the vertical “wall" structure that divides the internal nose into the left and right sides.
+The septum is made up of bone and cartilage and is covered by mucous membranes.

 The most common causes of septal perforation include: